Connect your terminal to POS

 Decide how the POS and terminal connect, and how the terminal reaches the internet:

-Network only (Wi-Fi, RJ45) The terminal is assigned an IP by your network; the ECR, on the same network, reaches it at that address.
-The terminal and POS share a LAN.
+Network only n/a RJ45, Wi-fi The terminal is assigned an IP by your network; the POS, on the same network, reaches it at that address.

 Tip

-We recommend the Mixed topology — Ethernet for internet and USB for POS↔terminal messages.
+We recommend the TCP/IP over USB topology — Ethernet for internet and USB for POS↔terminal messages.
 A network hiccup then won't interrupt communication between the POS and the terminal.

 Which port to use?